Who Did Athena Turn Into A Spider

 Athena's Challenge and Arachne's Defiance

 Athena, shedding her disguise, revealed herself in all her divine glory.
-The sudden transformation startled the onlookers, but Arachne remained defiant.
+So the sudden transformation startled the onlookers, but Arachne remained defiant.
 She stood her ground, her eyes blazing with a mixture of fear and stubborn pride.
 Athena, though angered by Arachne’s continued arrogance, accepted the challenge.
 A weaving contest was set, a battle of skill and artistry that would determine once and for all who was the superior weaver.

 Arachne, undeterred, began her own tapestry.
 Instead of depicting the glory of the gods, she chose to weave scenes of their flaws and follies.
 She portrayed the gods as deceitful, lustful, and prone to petty squabbles.
-Her tapestry was a masterpiece of satire, a bold and provocative commentary on the gods' often questionable behavior.
+Which means her tapestry was a masterpiece of satire, a bold and provocative commentary on the gods' often questionable behavior.
 While her skill was undeniable, her choice of subject matter was a direct insult to the divine order.

 The Wrath of Athena: Transformation and Eternal Fate

 Arachne's transformation into a spider is not just a tale of divine punishment; it is a symbolic representation of her artistic skill and her rebellious spirit.
-As a spider, she continues to weave, creating intricate webs that are both beautiful and deadly.
+As a spider, she continues to weave, creating involved webs that are both beautiful and deadly.
 Her fate serves as a cautionary tale about the dangers of challenging divine authority and the importance of humility.

 Comprehensive Overview: Hubris, Skill, and Divine Retribution